• Skip to primary navigation

 Program Information

-The PATHS-UP Research Experience for Teachers (RET) program offers high school teachers a 2.5-week summer residential engineering research experience on the Texas A&M University College Station campus, followed by a 2.5-week remote research opportunity.
+The PATHS-UP Research Experience for Teachers (RET) program offers teachers a 3-week summer residential engineering research experience on the Texas A&M University College Station campus, followed by a 3-week remote research opportunity.
 Lodging, meals, and travel expenses are included during the summer residential experience.
 The main purpose of the RET program is to bring discovery research to teachers who can then share their research experiences and disseminate their lesson plans to their colleagues and peers.
 Through teachers, we can target students and encourage them to seek careers in STEM.
 The program affords teachers the opportunity to engage in leading edge research in biomedical engineering.

 Eligibility